serenity-dojo/java-streams/tasks.md

 The unit tests you need to make pass are defined in [Module_2](src/test/java/streams/exercises/moneymanager/tasks/Module_2.java).

 ## Module 3 - Finding transactions
+In this module you will implement a new class, [FindASampleTransaction](src/main/java/streams/exercises/moneymanager/FindASampleTransaction.java), which will find an example of a transaction matching certain criteria.

+The tasks in this module are:
+    - Find an example of a transaction that exceeds a certain amount (either a deposit or a withdrawal)
+    - Find an example of a transaction for a given counterparty that exceeds a certain amount (either a deposit or a withdrawal)

 The unit tests you need to make pass are defined in [Module_4](src/test/java/streams/exercises/moneymanager/tasks/Module_3.java).